home-assistant/home-assistant.io/source/_integrations/epsonworkforce.markdown

       description: The cyan (=blue) ink cartridge.
     clean:
       description: The cleaning cartridge.
+protocol:
+  description: The type of the protocol: `http` or `https`
+  required: false
+  type: string
+  default: http
+verify_ssl:
+  description: Verify the ssl chain or not.
+  required: false
+  type: boolean
+  default: false
 {% endconfiguration %}

 Supported devices:

-- Epson Workforce (and some EcoTank) printers who publish a HTTP page containing the ink cartridge levels
+- Epson Workforce (and some EcoTank) printers who publish a HTTP(s) page containing the ink cartridge levels

 Tested devices: